rehierl/abstract-properties/11-x-setup-of-sets/11-x-inner-outer-sets/0-0-x-readme.md

-# inner/outer sets, border graph/edges
+# inner/outer sets of nodes

-no longer relevant
+- taken from the old top-down based approach

-- taken from the old top-down approach
+no longer relevant to the overall discussion
 - similar to drawing lines beneath an ordered sequence
-- except for the visual approach
+- kept for its visual hands-on approach

 general remark
 - this was written before focussing on actual node orders